Motion-Aware Transformer for Multi-Object Tracking: Proposed Approach

 \subsection{Inference Details}

-The inference procedure largely follows MOTR~\citet{zeng2022motr}, with adaptations to accommodate MAT.
+The inference procedure largely follows MOTR~\cite{zeng2022motr}, with adaptations to accommodate MAT.
 Since ground truth is unavailable during inference, detection queries are not filtered before being processed by MAT.
 To handle occlusions, we filter the outputs of the Transformer Decoder.
 If the confidence score of a tracked object falls below the threshold \(\tau_{\text{trk}}\) in the current frame, we retain its embedding temporarily as an inactive trajectory.
 If its confidence remains below the threshold for more than \(\mathcal{T}_{\text{miss}}\) consecutive frames, the inactive trajectory is permanently removed.
 Similarly, detection results are discarded if their confidence falls below \(\tau_{\det}\).
+In all experiments, we set the thresholds to \(\tau_{\det} = 0.7\), \(\tau_{\text{trk}} = 0.5\), and \(\mathcal{T}_{\text{miss}} = 25\), unless otherwise specified.